fuhaiastro/nirc2/README.md

-## An IDL package to prepare and reduce Keck NIRC2 observations
+## nirc2: an IDL package to reduce and coadd Keck NIRC2 images
 *written by H.Fu around 2012*

 ## References